3/6/2024

 CEO

-Thank you, Penila.
-So quickly looking at the February numbers before moving into Q&A. So February, we saw continued solid organic sales development adding up to total 19% and 19% like for like.
+Thank you, Pernilla.
+So quickly looking at the February numbers before moving into Q&A. So February, we saw continued solid organic sales development, adding up in total 19% and 19% like for like.
 And this was broad based, 18% in Sweden, 22% in Norway and 14% in Finland.
 And we have continuously also seen our online business growing 20% if we exclude spares.
 And you also see the numbers including spares here on the slide.
-Looking at February specifically, the store network was unchanged compared to end of February last year.
+Looking at February specifically, the store network was unchanged compared to end of last year.
 So we haven't yet started to see the effects of the store openings.
-So to quickly conclude then, as I said initially, we continue to execute on the strategic plan that we laid out two years ago.
-We know that the market continues to be challenging, yet some improvements in consumer confidence in Sweden.
-But there's still uncertainty around consumer spending.
+So to quickly conclude, as I said initially, we continue to execute on the strategic plan that we laid out two years ago.
+We know that the market continues to be challenging, yet some improvements in consumer confidence in Sweden, but there's still uncertainty around consumer spending.
 So for us, it's critical to maintain relevance when it comes to assortment.
 We need to do everything to deliver value for money.
-And also, of course, to continue to be flexible given how fast the demand changes across lots of different product categories.
-We also do a lot of work to develop the sales channels to continue to drive growth and to deliver the 5% organic growth also next year.
-Here the store expansion is critical and we laid that out.
-But also to continue growing our online sales and get the effect of both those together.
-And as I said before, we need to continue.
-We want to continue to be very cost focused and keep a lean overhead because that gives us the ability to also invest in the future.
-So without less moving
+And also, of course, to continue to be flexible, given how fast the demand changes across lots of different product categories.
+And we also do a lot of work to develop the sales channels to continue to drive growth and to deliver the five percent organic growth also next year.
+Here, the store expansion is critical and we laid that out, but also to continue growing our online sites and get the effect of both those together.
+And as said before, we need to continue, we want to continue to be very cost focused and keep a lean overhead because that gives us the ability to also invest in the future.

 speaker